Brother KH830 knitting machine was manufactured by Brother and released to the market in the late 1970-ies. Sometimes is branded as KnitKing.

 This is a standard knitting machine with 200 needles positioned 4.5 mm apart.
-Comes with a detachable row counter, a two-thread yarn mast and a 24-hole (in one row) punch card reading mechanism.
+Comes with a detachable row counter (available in my store), a two-thread yarn mast and a 24-hole (in one row) punch card reading mechanism.

 When we talk about 24-hole punchcards, we really imply that the maximum stitches in one row of a pattern will be 24.
 There are not really 24 holes in one row but there might be if needed.